chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 - Virtual Private Cloud (VPC) should be created in AWS before starting.
 Reference for [VPC and CIDR creation](/automate/ha_vpc_setup/)
 - If you want to use Default VPC we have to create public and private subnet, If subnet are not available.
 Please refer [this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
-- We recommended that to create a new vpc.
+- we recommend to create a new vpc.
 - Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) which have privileges like: `AmazonS3FullAccess`, `AdministratorAccess`. \
     Set these in `~/.aws/credentials` in Bastion Host: